AmirHosseinBaderan/mini-ai-assistant/README.md

 - Maintains context for multi-turn conversations
 - Enables the LLM to reference previous messages
 - Abstracts storage mechanism from the agent

+#### 3.3 Chat Engine

+**Location:** `application/chat/engine.py`

+**What it does:**
+- Provides a simpler streaming interface for direct LLM interaction
+- Manages conversation history for basic chat flows
+- Used by the Knowledge CLI for document indexing interactions

+**Why it exists:**
+- Provides a lightweight alternative to the full Agent pipeline
+- Enables direct LLM streaming without tool calling
+- Supports the Knowledge CLI for document management

 #### 3.3 Product Search Domain